build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 ## Secure Your AWS Account

 When you first create an AWS account, you begin with a single sign-in identity that gives you access to all AWS services and resources in your account.
 This identity is called the AWS account root user.
 You access it by signing in with the email address and password used to create the account.
 AWS strongly recommends against using the root user for your everyday tasks, even administrative tasks.
-Instead, adhere to the best practice of only using the root user to create your first identity access management (IAM) user (see below).
-Then, securely lock away the root user credentials, using them only to perform a few account and service management tasks.
+Instead, adhere to the best practice of only using the root user to create your first Identity Access Management (IAM) user (see below), and securely lock away the root user credentials.

-You can enable an extra layer of protection with AWS multi-factor authentification (MFA), which requires a second authentication factor in addition to user name and password sign-in credentials.
+You can enable an extra layer of protection with [AWS multi-factor authentification (MFA)](https://aws.amazon.com/iam/features/mfa/), which requires a second authentication factor in addition to user name and password sign-in credentials.
 You can enable MFA at the AWS account level as well as for root and IAM users that you created in your account.

 If you haven’t created an IAM user for administering your account follow these instructions.
-Using your root account is insecure and not recommended.

 Start by opening the IAM console, you can find (or any service) by searching for `IAM`.